skbwu/skbwu.github.io/_pages/research.md

 ## Working Papers and Preprints

 S. Wu, S. Yang, and S. C. Kou. **Are Statistical Methods Obsolete in the Era of Deep Learning?
-A Study of ODE Inverse Problems** Under revision at *The American Statistician*, 2026+. [[arXiv](https://arxiv.org/abs/2505.21723)]
+A Study of ODE Inverse Problems.** Under revision at *The American Statistician*, 2026+. [[arXiv](https://arxiv.org/abs/2505.21723)]

 S. Wu, Y. Nair, and E. J. Candès. **Efficient Evaluation of LLM Performance with Statistical Guarantees.** Working paper, 2026. [[arXiv](https://arxiv.org/abs/2601.20251)]